 The turbo engine in short …

 In our world, the turbo engine is the connector.
-It acts as a direct link between your CMS and your translation partner’s platform (which you know as Agito with us).
+It acts as a direct link between your CMS and your translation partner’s platform.
 When the direct link has been established, you can send texts directly for translation from your own CMS with just one simple click.
 And when the translations are ready, they'll be sent back – yes, again to your CMS, where they’ll be implemented directly onto your website as soon as you’ve approved them.
 This means you operate entirely in your own CMS from start to finish and avoid extra exporting, importing, or even worse, copy-pasting work.